 Each row represents a main step in the process, maybe like we would do on a regular kanban board, but I believe it should be less detailed.

 Each card, like cards on a regular kanban board, shows something we are doing.
 The main difference here is that the same card may appear in several places on the board.
 For example, we can see that Feature A appears under “Dev” in October and under “Deploy” in November.

 Another thing to notice is that each cell contains a WIP limit (well actually, it is more a PW – Planned Work limit, but I’ll leave that at WIP to make it simple).
 This is critical to the success of this kanban board.
 The main use of this board is that when something comes up we can try to schedule it, according to available capacity in the various cells.
 If there’s no capacity we may try to move some things.

 My client decided to add a red point to a card each time it is moved from cell to cell to get an indication of things that are getting postponed all the time.

 It should be noted that WIP limits may be different in different rows: in the example above the first row limits the number of deployments per month, while the development row has WIP limits manifested in points.

 The initial WIP limit should take into account both future events and buffers for changes.
 In the example above December has lower values (due to holidays).
 The buffers are not shown here but the people working with this board should know not to use the entire capacity of January when we are in September – that is a promise that will not hold.

 The client decided that at this stage we will not build an additional kanban board (the regular one).
 We will indicate whether items are done or not directly on this board.

-It’s been some time that I’ve been hearing clients raise issues about making commitments with a kanban board.
-There are solutions: indicating the date on the card, using lead time to estimate when items will be done.
-However I hope this scheme I described here will bring a more comprehensive solution.
+It’s been some time since I’ve been hearing clients raise issues about making commitments with a kanban board.
+There are solutions: indicating the date on the card, and using the lead time to estimate when items will be done.
+However, I hope this scheme I described here will bring a more comprehensive solution.